dennisgyor/Pyttrex/README.md

 ## Available Commands:

 Commands:

-  accountbalance   Check your Bittrex account balance for a... accountbalances  Check your Bittrex total account balance address          Retrieve your currency wallet address buy              Set buy limit order <currency pair>... cancel           Cancel an existing buy/sell order convert          <currency> type and <amount> to convert. currencies       List all supported currencies on Bittrex deposits         Check your Bittrex deposit history Options:... order            Check a Bittrex order by <UUID>
+accountbalance   Check your Bittrex account balance for a...

+accountbalances  Check your Bittrex total account balance

+address          Retrieve your currency wallet address

+buy              Set buy limit order <currency pair>...

+cancel           Cancel an existing buy/sell order

+convert          <currency> type and <amount> to convert.

+currencies       List all supported currencies on Bittrex

+deposits         Check your Bittrex deposit history by...

+open_orders      Get all open orders or by market

+order            Check a Bittrex order by <UUID>

-  orders           Check your Bittrex order history sell             Set buy limit order <currency pair>... withdrawals      Check your Bittrex withdrawal history
+orders           Check your Bittrex order history

+sell             Set buy limit order <currency pair>...

+ticker           Used to get the current tick values for a...

+withdrawals      Check your Bittrex withdrawal history

 ## Examples: